bobweston/python-documentcloud/docs/otherobjects.rst

 .. attribute:: annotation_obj.access

     The privacy level of the resource within the DocumentCloud system.
 It will be either ``public`` or ``private``.

+.. attribute:: annotation_obj.content

+    Space for a lengthy text block that will be published below the highlighted text in the DocumentCloud design.

+.. attribute:: annotation_obj.created_at

 .. attribute:: annotation_obj.description

-    Space for a lengthy text block that will be published below the highlighted text in the DocumentCloud design.
+    Alias for :attr:`content`.

+.. attribute:: annotation_obj.edit_access

 .. attribute:: annotation_obj.id